JasonDsouza212/free-hit/README.md

 },
 ```

-To ensure that your URLs are short, it is recommended to use bitly.com for URL shortening.
+- To ensure that your URLs are short, it is recommended to use bitly.com for URL shortening.
+- Description should not exceed 10-12 words

 6. Make changes in the project.
 Add, Commit and push the project using following commands: